Sensory processing in school

 Schools are a sensory nightmare as anyone who has spent any time in one knows.
 Modern teaching techniques are without a doubt more interactive with a view to be more engaging and entertaining for students but this does mean that there is an even greater impact on sensory processing.

-Here is a brief rundown of the impact on sensory impact of a school day.
+Here is a brief rundown of the impact on autistic sensory systems throughout a school day.

 School dinners are unpredictable as there is no guarantee that the planned menu option will be available or that even a person’s favourite food would be cooked in a way and to a recipe that the child expects.